alpqr/qtvulkan/README.md

 getting Vulkan-rendered content into a QWindow, in order to have a more clear view on what kind of (minimal) enablers could be added in Qt 5.9 and beyond.

+Do not expect to see fancy demos here - there is no actual geometry rendering in the examples yet, apart from clearing.
+However, QVulkanRenderLoop itself is pretty complete and stable already.

 ==================================

 This is a real Qt module.
 Build with qmake -r and make install.
 Applications